-During the Crusades, soldiers reported suffering from some mysterious ailment that Jean de Joinville described as a disorder that “soon increased so much in the army…barbers were forced to cut away very large pieces of flesh from the gums to enable their patients to eat.”
+During the Crusades, soldiers reported suffering from some mysterious ailment that Jean de Joinville described as a disorder that “soon increased so much in the army … barbers were forced to cut away very large pieces of flesh from the gums to enable their patients to eat.”
 What the soldiers suffered from became known as SCURVY.
-It seemed to be a medical mystery until the mystery was solved in the mid 1700s by a British naval physician named James Lind.
+It seemed to be a medical mystery even into the mid-1700s when the mystery was solved by a British naval physician named James Lind.
 To learn about scurvy, click here.

 The Latin term for SMALLPOX was variola as varius means spotted and varus means pimple.
 The English simply called it pox or the red plague.
 However, in the 1400s, they began referring to it as SMALLPOX to distinguish it from syphilis, which was known as the great pox.
 The disease is localized in the small blood vessels of the skin and in the mouth and throat and is characterized by a rash that later becomes fluid-filled blisters.
 It can cause scars (usually on the face), blindness, and limb deformities.

 As early as the 1500s, Gabriele Falloppio wrote a treatise about SYPHILIS, which is a sexually transmitted venereal disease.
 Falloppio also proved condoms could prevent it.
 However, not everyone was willing to use them.
 Until the 1800s, SYPHILIS was known by many names, including bad blood, the great pox, or the most common name the “French Disease.”
 If you interested in knowing the history of condoms, click here.